BerryYoghurt/IE-extension-AsiaCrypt/README.md

 To use the decryption environment, upload an encrypted image to a website.
 Then, open the image (so that it has the same original size), right click on it, then choose "Decrypt this image".

-## If you are on a Unix-like system, you will get a slightly higher quality if you do the following:
+## If you are on a UNIX-like system, you will get a slightly higher quality if you do the following:
-First go to jpeg-9f and start 'make'.
-For information on compiling jpeg-9f, see install.txt.
+1. Go to IE-extension-backend/jpeg-9f.

-After compiling, move 'djpeg' to IE-encryption-backend and rename it as 'mydjpeg'.
+2. Run `configure`.
-Then, go to IE-encryption-backend/image_encryption/jpeg.py, search for "UNIX-LIKE".
-You need to uncomment two lines and comment out one line.
-Sorry for the inconvinience!
+3. Run `make`.

-## If you are on Windows:
+## If you are on Windows or face trouble successfully compiling jpeg-9f:
-Compiling jpeg-9f is painful, so it is better to use the all-Python code.
+The code has an all-Python alternative.
+Just delete the directory `IE-extension-backend/jpeg-9f`.